comprefg/codingsoftware/README.md

 # codingsoftware
-like minecraftsoftware but faster and not 24/7
+like minecraftsoftware but faster and not 24/7(also no pablo)